Oats produced under a gluten-free purity protocol: Listing of suppliers and manufacturers

 - All oat products are made using oats from Montana Gluten-Free Processors and Avena Foods

-- Product list includes:
+- Single ingredient product list includes:

 - Gluten-Free Prairie Toasted Oatmeal